MicroEJ/docs/ApplicationDeveloperGuide/microai.rst

    implementation("ej.api:microai:1.0.0")

-Building or running an Application which uses the MicroAI Library a SDK6 VEE Port that provides the :ref:`MicroAI Pack <pack_microai>`.
+Building or running an Application which uses the MicroAI Library requires a SDK6 VEE Port that provides the :ref:`MicroAI Pack <pack_microai>`.

 Machine Learning Model Format
 -----------------------------